 Supporting school improvement - some examples

 There are ongoing links between schools and leaders across the Trust to share and deliver best practice.
-In addition, examples below indicate particular support provided for our schools, responding to different levels of need:
+In addition, examples below indicate particular support provided for our schools, responding to different levels of need at that time:

 Building governance capacity: